Tornado Warning vs. Watch

 Also, stay away from windows because they can easily shatter from the strong winds or the debris they carry.

-What to do when you see alert messages
+What should you do when you see alert messages?

-Act right away and don’t hesitate.
+Act right away and don’t hesitate!
+If you receive an alert message this is your sign to get to safety immediately.
 This is why it’s so important to already have an effective plan in place.

 Is a tornado warning or watch more dangerous?

-A tornado warning.
-Tornado watches actually don’t even mean there will definitely be severe weather, they just mean it’s very likely.
+The answer is a tornado warning.
+Tornado watches don’t necessarily mean there will be severe weather, they just mean it’s very likely.
 Tornado warnings, on the other hand, indicate there’s an active tornado very close to you.
+So if you receive a warning make sure to act fast and get to a safe location right away.

 Additional resources: